drl990114/MarkFlowy/README.md

 - **Built-in ChatGpt**.
 Currently supports one-click export of conversations, making chatgpt your smart assistant.
 - **Super lightweight**.
 The MarkFlowy is based on tauri and has a volume of less than 10MB and better performance.
 - **High availability**.
 MarkFlowy uses the remirror editor, which not only provides high scalability, but also has a great editing experience.
-And, MarkFlowy supports multiple editing modes, such as `source code`, `wysiyg`.
+And, MarkFlowy supports multiple editing modes, such as `source code`, `wysiwyg`.
 - **Custom Theme**.
 MarkFlowy supports custom themes, and you can also share your themes with others.

 ## Download